Skip to Main Content

 Personal Interests

-Chasing after his three young sons with his wife Katie (also a full-time lawyer), skiing, and hiking Colorado’s mountains.
+Chasing after his three young sons with his wife Katie (also a full-time lawyer), the Colorado music scene, skiing, and hiking Colorado’s mountains.

 Stay Up To Date